odemolliens/asi-http-request/README.md

 ================

 If you don't need change anything in ASIHTTPRequest library:
-Simply take ODASIHTTPRequest.framework (iOs compile) in /build/Products/Release-iphoneuniversal
+Simply take ODASIHTTPRequest.framework (iOs version) in /build/Products/Release-iphoneuniversal

 If not, launch ODASIHTTPRequest project, do change, and rebuild framework.